 Our nationally-certified interpretive staff believes the best museum experiences engage every sense.
 Depending on your interests, they may offer you the chance to sample the parched corn Lewis & Clark ate, try on an Corps of Discovery uniform, play a traditional Mandan game, and more!

 Specializing in locally-made and craft-made items, the Museum Store features books, artwork, one-of-a-kind jewelry, clothing, home décor, and much more.

-Fort Mandan is closed for the season.
-The fort will open again in the spring.
+Fort Mandan is now open for the season.

 Fort Mandan is a fully furnished, full-size replica of the fort in which the Lewis and Clark Expedition overwintered in 1804-1805.
 Their stay here was characterized by the hospitality of the Mandan and Hidatsa peoples.
 In fact, this is where they met and built friendships with such important figures as Sacagawea, Toussaint Charbonneau, and Sheheke-Shote.